P-Nth/P-Nth/README.md

 <!-- Title -->
-# Hello there, its P-Nth - Philemon 👋
+# Hello there, its P-Nth 👋

 <!-- Intro -->
 <p align="Left">